jgarciatorralba/notary-spa-gatsby/README.md

 # notary-spa-gatsby

-Promotional site for a notary office built with Gatsby.
+Promotional site for a notary's office built with Gatsby.

 ## Content